michalroj/ontologies/contexts/README.md

                        an alternative attribute which is in the 'schema:Book' class would be 'schema:contentReferenceTime', 'schema:sdDatePublished', with the earlier having closer semantics
  7. "schema:comment": this seems ok, even if not fully expressing the 'short note' in our meaning.
  8. "schema:review": Sometimes the content is less a review but a description, similar in meaning to "dct:description"
+ 9. "schema:keywords": this seems ok.
+Has to be tested more.

 Even if I tried to apply Dublin Core as much as I could, schema.org offered me more precise terms for this application.
 However, an alternative approach (and more complex) would be to prepare custom ontologies with perfect semantics and labels in different languages (e.g. 'genres' or 'formats' might need update).